Guide to Green Burial Services and Cemeteries in Ohio

 If you need to find a Green Funeral Service Provider who offers natural burial options in Ohio, use this link to jump to the table below listing known Green Funeral Providers by city.

-Recent surveys have indicated that more Americans (62%) are interested in a green funeral, but to date, there have been limited options.
+Recent surveys indicate that more Americans (62%) are interested in a green funeral, but to date, there have been limited options.

 We want to change that and help make green burial a realistic and empowering choice for everyone.
-So, we have put together this guide to help you learn more and understand what green burial choices you have in Ohio and the Tri-State area.
+We have put together this guide to help you learn more about the green burial options available in Ohio and the Tri-State area.

 We have researched green burial service providers and natural burial cemeteries in Ohio.
 Some of these may be green burial sites that will assist you in conducting your green funeral.
-Others are funeral service providers who offer a natural burial package and will help you conduct a natural preparation of your loved one, ready for transfer to a green cemetery in Ohio.
+Others are funeral service providers who offer a natural burial package and can help you prepare your loved one for natural burial, ready for transfer to a green cemetery in Ohio.

-What does it cost for a natural burial?
+What does it cost for a natural burial in Ohio?

-There are four main factors to consider in the cost of a green burial: the purchase of a grave plot, cemetery fees for digging (opening and closing the plot), a burial receptacle, and any funeral professional service charge.
+There are four main factors to consider when determining the cost of a green burial: the purchase of a grave plot, cemetery fees for digging (opening and closing the plot), a burial receptacle, and any funeral professional service charges.

 Green Burial Plot Prices